USS PITTSBURGH SSN 720

 August 10, Capt.
 Vernon J. Parks, Jr., Commander, Submarine Development Squadron (SUBDEVRON) 12, relieved of duty Cmdr.
 Michael Ward "due to a loss of confidence in his ability to command."
 Cmdr.
 Savageaux assumed temporary command of the Pittsburgh.

-September 5, USS Pittsburgh recently entered the newly restored auxiliary floating dry-dock USS Shippingport (ARDM 4) at NSB New London for a 10-month Extended Drydocking Selected Restricted Availability (E-DSRA).
+September 5, USS Pittsburgh recently entered the newly restored auxiliary floating dry-dock Shippingport (ARDM 4) at NSB New London for a 10-month Extended Drydocking Selected Restricted Availability (E-DSRA).

 December 10, Cmdr.
 William E. Solomon, III relieved Cmdr.
 Michael K. Savageaux as CO of the Pittsburgh.